What Is Operations Automation In IT?

 - QA processes

-Using a workload automation platform gives IT leaders a range of automations to address the needs of their organization.
-With a variety of triggers, automated processes can be started at the same day or time or they can start based on events — such as when a file is received or an earlier part of the process is finished.
+Using a workload automation platform gives IT leaders a range of automation to address the needs of their organization.
+With various triggers, automated processes can be started on the same day or time, or they can begin based on events, such as when a file is received or when an earlier part of the process is finished.
 And for processes that only need to be run occasionally or in specific situations, they can be set up ad hoc.

-Workload automation platforms also give IT teams the ability to streamline the development of new processes with intuitive UIs.
+Workload automation platforms also allow IT teams to streamline the development of new processes with intuitive UIs.
 With prebuilt and tested job steps, variables and templates, junior members of the team can easily and accurately build processes without the need for the skills of a more experienced developer.

 “I&O leaders are investing in automation tools and technologies in response to organizational demands for speed and efficiency.
 The adoption of automation technologies is observed across multiple domains, including network, release management, cloud and IT operations, indicating a broad push to increase I&O’s speed and efficiency using automation.”